EricLauber/EECS2100_tictactoe/README.md

 # Original Project Assignment Information

-You are going to write a Tic-TacToe video game in assembly language.
+You are going to write a Tic-Tac-Toe video game in assembly language.
 Your group will write the required pieces of code in assembly language for the 3 missing parts of the game.

 ## Tic-Tac-Toe Game Engine